-How AI and Automation Are Changing Content and Google Rankings
+AI and SEO in 2025: Impact on Content and Rankings

 What marketers, SEOs and creators need to know about the rise of AI in search

-How AI and Automation Are Changing Content and Google Rankings
+⚡ How AI Content Is Reshaping Google Rankings

 AI has moved from futuristic promise to everyday reality—especially in the world of content and search.
 Whether you’re using ChatGPT to outline a blog post, Jasper to scale product descriptions, or Claude to summarise research, artificial intelligence is now an integral part of the modern content workflow.